Conformal Group Actions on Generalized Kuramoto Oscillators: Generalized M obius Transformations

 Liouville's Theorem from conformal geometry (which is unrelated to his theorem on bounded entire functions) states that for $d \geq 3$, conformal mappings on $\hat{\R}^{d+1}$ take the form $f(x) = b + \frac{\alpha A(x - a)}{|x - a|^\vep}$, where $a,b \in \R^{d+1}$, $\alpha \in \R$, $A \in SO_+(d+1)$, and $\vep = 0$ or $\vep = 2$.
 As mentioned before, the mappings which describe the Kuramoto model do not range over all possible conformal mappings, but rather are restricted to those which map $S^d$ to itself.

 Rather than directly applying Liouville's Theorem, we can take the parametrization of the desired conformal maps in the $d = 2$ case and generalize.
-Recall that Mobius transformation preserving the unit disc in $\R^2$ has the form
+Recall that M\"obius transformation preserving the unit disc in $\R^2$ has the form

 Note that some authors have $z - w$ in the numerator instead, which means the derivations here can have a similar, but different form as those which appear in other works.
 Navigating these conventions ultimately boils down to a transition map on coordinate charts describing the same manifold.
 Observe we have a Lorentz boost determined by the $w$ parameter, followed by a rotation of the $\zeta$ parameter.
 All conformal mappings can be decomposed as a product of this form.
 In higher dimensions, we replace multiplication by $\zeta$ with the rotation determined by a parameter in $SO(d)$, which we still call $\zeta$, which we know how to parametrize in theory (take the matrix exponentials of the vector space of antisymmetric $d \times d$ matrices).
 So we will focus on the Lorentz boost.